sveltekit-i18n/base/docs/README.md

 `routes`?: __Array<string | RegExp>__ – can define routes this loader should be triggered for.
 You can use Regular expressions too.
 For example `[/\/.ome/]` will be triggered for `/home` and `/rome` route as well (but still only once).
 Leave this `undefined` in case you want to load this module with any route (useful for common translations).

 ### `initLocale`?: __string__
-If you set this parameter, translations will be initialized immediately using this locale.
+If you set this property, translations will be initialized immediately using this locale.

 ### `fallbackLocale`?: __string__
-If you set this parameter, translations are automatically loaded not for current `$locale` only, but for this locale as well.
+If you set this property, translations are automatically loaded not for current `$locale` only, but for this locale as well.
 In case there is no translation for current `$locale`, fallback locale translation is used instead of translation key placeholder.

-Note that it's not recommended to use this parameter if you don't really need it.
+Note that it's not recommended to use this property if you don't really need it.
 It may affect your data load.

+### `fallbackValue`?: __any__
+By default, translation key is returned in case to translation is found for given translation key.
+For example, `$t('unknown.key')` will result in `'unknown.key'` output.
+You can set this output value using this config prop.

 ### `cache`?: __number__
 When you are running your app on Node.js server, translations are loaded only once during the SSR.
-This parameter allows you to setup a refresh period in milliseconds when your translations are refetched on the server.
+This property allows you to setup a refresh period in milliseconds when your translations are refetched on the server.
 The default value is `86400000` (24 hours).

 Tip: You can set to `Number.POSITIVE_INFINITY` to disable server-side refreshing.

+### `log.level`?: __'error' | 'warn' | 'danger'__
+You can manage log level using this property (default: `'warn'`).

+### `log.prefix`?: __string__
+You can prefix output logs using this property (default: `'[i18n]: '`).
-### `debug`?: __boolean__
+### `log.logger`?: __Logger.T__
-This parameter enables debug logs (default: `false`).
+You can setup your custom logger using this property (default: `console`).

 ## Instance methods and properties